Hike the Lake District

 We can customise our England Adventure Tour itinerary to match your preferences, fitness levels and abilities.
 The beauty of the region can be enjoyed by visitors that also prefer a short stroll, a bit of shopping and a mountain drive.

-Here our favourite five hikes in England's stunning Lake District National Park.
+Here are our favourite five hikes in England's stunning Lake District National Park.

 1. Cat Bells (3.5 miles) - The name may mean 'wild cat', we would call Cats Bells a gentle cat, a big hill with a fantastic view.
 Our guides will take you via a less popular route avoiding any crowds and getting the best views.
 FAMILY FRIENDLY.